Sexual Assault Attorney in Seattle

 Washington State recognizes various degrees of "Rape" and other related sexual offenses:

 - Rape in the First Degree (RCW 9A.44.040): This is the most severe form of rape.
-A person is guilty of Rape in the First Degree if they engage in "sexual intercourse" with another person by forcible compulsion and aggravating factors such as the use of a deadly weapon, kidnapping, causing a serious physical injury are present.
+A person is guilty of Rape in the First Degree if they engage in "sexual intercourse" with another person by forcible compulsion and aggravating factors such as the use of a deadly weapon, kidnapping, or causing a serious physical injury are present.

-- Rape in the Second Degree (RCW 9A.44.050): A person is guilty of Rape in the Second Degree if they engage in "sexual intercourse" with another person by forcible compulsion, or if the victim is physically helpless, mentally incapacitated or developmentally disabled.
+- Rape in the Second Degree (RCW 9A.44.050): A person is guilty of Rape in the Second Degree if they engage in "sexual intercourse" with another person by forcible compulsion, or if the victim is physically helpless, mentally incapacitated, or developmentally disabled.

 - Rape in the Third Degree (RCW 9A.44.060): A person is guilty of Rape in the Third Degree if they engage in "sexual intercourse" with another person where the victim's lack of consent was expressed by words or conduct, or if the perpetrator threatens their victim with substantial bodily injury or injury to their property.